openep/openep/api.md

 see importcarto_mem

 **X**
-the latest activation site, in x,y,z format.
+Cartesian co-ordinates of the latest activation site.
 For
                    map-based methods (i.e. 'clinmap', 'clinmapprct',
                    'openepmap'and 'openepmapprct'), X is identical to
                    surfX.

 **surfX**
-the surface projection of the latest activation site
+The surface projection of the latest activation site

 **iPoint**
-the closest mapping point to the latest activation
+The closest mapping point to the latest activation
                    site.
 For point-based methods (i.e. 'ptbased' or 'ptbasedprct'), iPoint indexes into userdata.electric.
                    For map-based methods (i.e. 'clinmap', 'clinmapprct',
                    'openepmap', 'openepmapprct'), iPoint indexes into
                    userdata.surface.triRep.X.
 For percentile methods (i.e.
-                   'ptbasedprct', 'cinmapprct' or 'openepmapprct') iPoint
+                   'ptbasedprct', 'clinmapprct' or 'openepmapprct') iPoint
                    returns all the points that were identified within the relevant percentile.

 **t**
-the calculated latest activation time, relative to the
+The calculated latest activation time, relative to the
                    reference annotation

 #### Description
  GETLATESTACTIVATIONSITE accepts the following parameter-value pairs 'method'    {'ptbased'}|'ptbasedprct'|'clinmap'|'clinmapprct'|'openepmap'|'openmapprct'
-       - Specifies the method by which the earliest activation is calculated, as follows:
+       - Specifies the method by which the latest activation is calculated.
-       'ptbased'    - Calculates the latest activation time using the mapping points exported by the clinical system.
-       'ptbasedprct'- Calculates the latest 2.5th percentile mapping times on the exported electrogram annotations, then calculates the mean of this sets of activation times.
-       'clinmap'    - Calculates the latest activation time on the local activation time map created by the clinical mapping system
-       'clinmapprct'- First calculates the latest 2.5th percentile mapping times on the clinical local activation time map, then calculates the mean of these sets of activation times.
-       'openepmap'  - Calculates the latest activation time on the local activation time map created by OpenEP from the exported electrogram annotations.
-       'openepmapprct'- First calculates the latest 2.5th percentile mapping times on the local activation time map created by OpenEP from the exported electrogram annotations.
-Then calculates the mean of this set of activation times.
-   'prct'       {2.5}|[prct]
+   'prct'       {2.5} | double
        - The percentile to use for percentile mapping; only applicable if 'method' is 'percentile'.

-**Author**  Steven Williams (2019)
+**Author**  Steven Williams (2019) (Copyright)

 ---